-Our online services (www.lancom.de) are available to you around the clock should you have any queries regarding the topics discussed in this manual or require any further support.
-In addition, support from LAN-COM Systems is also available to you.
-Telephone numbers and contact information for LANCOM Systems support can be found on a separate insert, or at the LANCOM Systems website.
+Our online services www.lancom.de are available to you around the clock should you have any queries regarding the topics discussed in this manual or require any further support.
+The area 'Support' will help you with many answers to frequently asked questions (FAQs).
+Furthermore, the knowledgebase offers you a large reserve of information.
+The latest drivers, firmware, utilities and documentation are constantly available for download.

+In addition, LANCOM support is available.
+For telephone numbers and contact addresses of LANCOM support, please see the enclosed leaflet or the LANCOM Systems website.

-Notes symbols 4 Very important instructions.
-If not followed, damage may result. !
-Important instruction should be followed. (i) Additional instructions which can be helpful, but are not required.
+Information symbols 4 Very important instructions.
+Failure to observe this may result in damage.
+(1) Important instruction that should be observed. i Additional information that may be helpful but which is not required.